 Our Mission is to provide FREE nutritious, responsibly produced healthy food to our neighbors in need.
-We also supply plants, seeds, chickens, and ducks to community gardens with an eye toward making our foodshed more resilient & self sufficient.

-Follow our story on social media
+Follow our work on social media

 We are stepping up to help the Rappahannock Nation reclaim its traditional agriculture & sacred seeds.
 We will be restoring the lost crops of their ancestors as a promise to their future food sovereignty.